 Ok, Ok, enough of the doom and gloom.
 Let’s turn this ship around before it hits the iceberg.
 I mentioned last time that I have 250 tips for right-sizing your cortisol.
 Here are 5 more.

 1. Get a massage.
 You’re probably thinking, “Duh!” but there was just a rigorous, randomized study showing that massage lowers your cortisol.
 Now if we could just get all insurance to pay for it!

 2. Alternate nostril breathing.
 I do this 3 times per day.
 The Sanskrit term is “Nadi Shodhana” or channel clearing breath.
-If you need to learn how to do it, link here to my YouTube video.
+If you need to learn how to do it, click here.
 This is not woo woo — there’s is robust science showing that when you breath in this way, your breath crosses the center line, builds synapses, leverages neuroplasticity, helps you see the bigger picture, and increases problem solving.
 And, by the way, it’s shown in a randomized trial to lower blood pressure and heart rate, which means it reverses signs of stress.

 3. L-Theanine.
 Shown to calm down the sympathetic nervous system (“fight or flight”.
 The idea is that we need sacred balance between the sympathetic nervous system and parasympathetic nervous system (“rest and digest”).
 Dose of L-theanine is 250 to 400 mg per day.